 Notice that by using estar I’m actually asking about the weather at a specific moment.
 In simple words, with this question, I don’t want to know how the weather usually is at the beach.
 I just want to know how it was when Betty was there.

-5 Ways to Explain Describe the Weather in Spanish
+5 Ways to Describe the Weather in Spanish

-When it comes to this topic, at some point you also need to be able to talk about or describe the weather in Spanish.
+Talking about the weather also means that you should be able to explain cómo es el tiempo (how the weather is).
 In the sections below, I’ll show you the 5 most common ways to do this.
 Make sure you read the descriptions so you choose the best structure for your situation.

-As you may already know, hace is one of the most common words that we use to talk about the weather in Spanish.
-However, we only use this verb with certain nouns that allow us to explain the weather conditions that we’re experiencing.
+As you may already know, hace is one of the most common Spanish weather expressions.
+However, we only use it with certain nouns that allow us to explain the weather conditions that we’re experiencing.
 These words include:

 - Sol – Sunny